There’s a moment in almost every print project where you can feel the momentum wobble.

 Non-fiction books typically have more elaborate back matter than fiction, owing to their educative purpose.

 Authors use various software to streamline book formatting.
-Microsoft Word offers accessibility, InDesign provides advanced design tools, and Scrivener caters to writers.
+Microsoft Word offers accessibility, InDesign provides advanced design tools, with easy to learn basic skills needed to design a book.
 Choose based on your needs, skills, and budget.

 Microsoft Word is a highly accessible and versatile word processor and an excellent tool for basic book formatting for new writers.
 Its familiarity to many potential authors can make the formatting process significantly less daunting.